 I want to know where I can get more information…

-The Homeowner Assistance Fund (HAF) is a new federal program authorized by The American Rescue Plan Act of 2021.
+The Homeowner Assistance Fund (HAF) is a federal program authorized by The American Rescue Plan Act of 2021.
 The purpose of the HAF is to help homeowners experiencing a financial hardship as a result of COVID-19 catch up on mortgage and utility bills and pay other housing costs.
-Funds from the HAF may be used for assistance with mortgage payments, homeowner’s insurance, utility payments, and other specified purposes.
+Funds from the HAF may be used for assistance with past-due mortgage payments, homeowner’s insurance, utility payments, and other specified purposes.
 Each state is responsible for requesting and disbursing funds under their own HAF programs.
-As state programs become available, they will be listed on the National Council of State Housing Agencies (NCSHA) website.
-We are happy to coordinate with the State Housing Finance Agencies on getting our customers back on track.
+As state programs become available, they will be listed on the National Council of State Housing Agencies (NCSHA) website at https://www.ncsha.org/homeowner-assistance-fund/.

 For Our Team Members and Locations…